Cybersecurity @ UWM

-Use of programs such as BitTorrent, uTorrent, and LimeWire may result in illegal P2P sharing of digital materials.
+The use of programs such as BitTorrent, uTorrent, and LimeWire may result in illegal P2P sharing of digital materials.

 While some files may be legally shared via common P2P programs, most true freeware programs or public domain music are available elsewhere on the Internet.
-If you use P2P file sharing software, it is your responsibility to ensure you are not downloading or sharing copyrighted music, movies or software.
+If you use P2P file sharing software, it is your responsibility to ensure you are not downloading or sharing copyrighted music, movies, or software.

 It is the policy of the University of Wisconsin – Milwaukee (‘UWM”) to promptly investigate notices of alleged copyright infringement, and take appropriate actions under the Digital Millennium Copyright Act, Title 17, United States Code, Section 512 (“DMCA”).